Aligned-Design/aligned_postd_1125/POSTD_REPO_HEALTH_AND_CONNECTORS_AUDIT.md

 - L13: No security audit schedule
 - L14: No code review guidelines
 - L15: No contribution guidelines update
+- L16: No automated testing for connectors
+- L17: No API documentation generation
+- L18: No performance benchmarking

 **Priority**: 🟢 Low
 **Time**: Varies